 Some regional and village corporations provide scholarships to shareholders.
 Contact your local corporation for details on eligibility and application procedures.

 - University of Alaska Grant

-This need-based tuition assistance grant is awarded to eligible students who have completed fewer than 60 credits toward an undergraduate degree.
+This need-based tuition assistance grant is awarded to eligible students who have completed at least 24 credits toward an undergraduate degree.
 Applicants must complete the Free Application for Federal Student Aid by April 15 and be an Alaska resident, admitted to a degree program, enrolled in at least 6 credits and maintaining satisfactory academic progress.
 Award amounts vary and are capped at a maximum of $1,000.